MisterMisterMan/MisterMisterMan/README.md

 # MisterMisterMan
-ttbbey = tend to be better every day
+ttbbed = tend to be better every day